CelestialAbyss/create-customized/README.md

 ## Wouldn't datapacks be easier?

-Datapacks require a datapack loader, and matching the same exact folder path.
+Datapacks require a datapack loader to be globally loaded.
+What does globally loaded mean?
+It basically stops you from having to manually paste your datapack **repeatedly** across worlds.
+By using a datapack, you are also required to match the same exact folder path or utilize many separate `.json` files.
 Not only that, but it takes longer to write multiple `.json` recipes at once compared to just writing a script in either JS or ZS.

 ## Will you backport your scripts to 1.16.5 or older?